mlflow/mlflow/docs/source/cli.rst

 Azure ML
 --------

-Various sub-commands to enable easy deployment on Azure ML
+Subcommands to serve models on Azure ML.

 Download
 --------

-Downloads the artifact at the specified DBFS or S3 URI into the specified local output path, or the current directory if no output path is specified.
+Download the artifact at the specified DBFS or S3 URI into the specified local output path, or the current directory if no output path is specified.